adominguez033/adominguez033/README.md

 ### Hi there 👋

 I'm Alex Domínguez.
-I'm an International Business graduate,  & Data Science
+I'm an International Business graduate,  who decided to join PwC a few years ago.
+As the future is now, decided to become a Data Analyst.

 - 🔭 I’m currently working on studying a Data Analytics Bootcamp